GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    What does this mean?

-   - a.
-The enemy has always tried to put doubts in what God says.
+   - The enemy has always tried to put doubts in what God says.

      He asked Eve, “Did God really say?”
 (Gn.
 3:1); the devil began the second temptation of Jesus with this line: “If you are the Son of God…” (Matt.
 4:6).

-   - b.
-He continues to put doubts in the minds of believers, particularly those who are new to the Christian faith and those who carry a lot of hurts from the past:
+   - He continues to put doubts in the minds of believers, particularly those who are new to the Christian faith and those who carry a lot of hurts from the past:

      > “You are not saved”; “God won’t forgive you”; “Neither God nor anyone loves you”; No one believes in you; “You are accepted as long as you do a good job.”